-- 4.10 In a repurchase transaction, a compensatory income payment from the Buyer is due on the same day as the corresponding income payment by the issuer of the collateral (although current market practice is to wait until the receipt of the payment from the issuer has been confirmed the next day).
-But in a sell/buyback, the compensatory payment is deferred until the Repurchase Date, which means that it has to be reinvested by the Buyer between the income payment date and Repurchase Date.
+4.19 In a repurchase transaction, a compensatory income payment from the Buyer is due on the same day as the corresponding income payment by the issuer of the collateral (although current market practice is to wait until the receipt of the payment from the issuer has been confirmed the next day).
+But in a sell/buy-back, the compensatory payment is deferred until the Repurchase Date, which means that it has to be reinvested by the Buyer between the income payment date and Repurchase Date.
 The compensatory payment plus reinvestment income is deducted from the Sell Back Price or Repurchase Price.
 This can cause a problem in a sell/buy-back if the coupon is not paid by the issuer of the collateral.
 Unless the Buyer has sold the collateral to a third party, he will suffer the loss of the compensation plus reinvestment income, as this will have been deducted from the Repurchase Price he is due to receive, even though he will not have received the coupon.
 In effect, the deduction means the Seller will receive the compensatory payment (plus reinvestment income), notwithstanding the default by the issuer of the collateral and despite the intention that he should be the party exposed to the risk of default on the collateral.
-To prevent such an anomaly, the Repurchase Price of the sell/buyback needs to be adjusted in such circumstances to reverse the deduction of the compensatory payment and reinvestment income.
-As there is no provision in the GMRA to do this, such a provision would have to be adopted by parties by means of an agreed amendment to their GMRA or, if that is not practicable, by inclusion in their Confirmations. - 4.11 In the event that an income payment on collateral in a sell/buy-back is due to be paid on a weekend or other non-Business Day, the reinvestment period of the compensatory payment should start on the next Business Day (see paragraph 3.36 above).
+To prevent such an anomaly, the Repurchase Price of the sell/buy-back needs to be adjusted in such circumstances to reverse the deduction of the compensatory payment and reinvestment income.
+As there is no provision in the GMRA to do this, such a provision would have to be adopted by parties by means of an agreed amendment to their GMRA or, if that is not practicable, by inclusion in their Confirmations.